bormaxi8080/osint-timeline/DRAFT.md

 Apple Maps Online.
 Now it's not just the app, but the website as well.
 In general, far behind Google Maps, but can be used to gather additional information about a place (clicking on an object displays images from Getty Images and data from Wikipedia): http://beta.maps.apple.com

+SwaggerSpy is a tool designed for automated Open Source Intelligence (OSINT) on SwaggerHub.
+This project aims to streamline the process of gathering intelligence from APIs documented on SwaggerHub, providing valuable insights for security researchers, developers, and IT professionals: https://github.com/UndeadSec/SwaggerSpy

 ----

 **AI:**